-The Liverpool striker has scored 30 goals as the club has charged to the top of the table and he believes even the players have been taken back by their success this season.
+The striker has scored 30 goals as the club have charged to the top of the table and he believes even the players have been taken aback by their success this season

-Brendan Rodgers' side has been in superlative form in the second half of the season, currently enjoying an 11-match winning streak in the league - a club record.
+Brendan Rodgers' side have been in remarkable form in the second half of the season, currently enjoying an 11-match winning streak in the league - a club record.

-Suarez pinpointed February's last-gasp 3-2 win over Fulham, sealed by a Steven Gerrard penalty as the game which gave Liverpool the belief that the team could be a serious title contender.
+Suarez pinpointed February's last-gasp 3-2 win over Fulham, sealed by a Steven Gerrard penalty as the game which gave Liverpool the belief that they could be serious title contenders.

-"I think that as we were playing, we were starting to realize that we could be at the top [of the table]," he said.
+He added: "I think that, as we were playing, we were starting to realise that we could be at the top [of the table].

 "We never had aspirations to be champions, but I think the game against Fulham, that we won in injury time with a penalty by Stevie was a reflection that we can be on top and that with character we can bring up results."